Ks228809/winequality-prediction-over-AWS/<ks2288>README.md

-# PySpark Processing on AWS EMR
+# Spark Processing on AWS EMR

-This repository provides instructions for setting up and running PySpark jobs using Amazon EMR and S3.
+This repository provides instructions for setting up and running Spark jobs using Amazon EMR and S3.
 It is intended to assist users in handling large-scale data processing tasks using Apache Spark in a distributed environment.

 ## Prerequisites

 - An AWS account with appropriate permissions to create EMR clusters, S3 buckets, and EC2 instances.
 - AWS CLI installed and configured on your local machine.
-- Basic familiarity with Python and Spark.
+- Basic familiarity with Java and Spark.

 ## Setup Instructions